x3dom/x3dom/doc/guide/source/api.rst

+.. _api:

 Runtime API
 ===========

 Place for the official user API documentation (not the code doc generated automatically).

 The param element
 =================

 The X3D element supports a param tag which allows to set configuration for the runtime.

 Usage
 -----

 The param element behaves just like any other HTML element.
 It must be nested below the scene element.
 For XHTML you can use the self-closing syntax, for HTML a closing tag is mandatory:

     <x3d>
         <scene>